Vegan Sushi Rolls With Ginger-Tamari Sauce

 To Prepare The Rice

 • Cook rice according to package directions.
 When cooked, transfer to a large bowl.
-With a wooden paddle, incorporate the rice vinegar, sugar, and sea salt into rice until slightly sticky.
+With a wooden paddle, incorporate the rice vinegar, sugar, and sea salt into the rice until slightly sticky.
 Set aside to cool.

 To Prepare The Filling